aiforged/docs/docs/documents/documemt-types.md

 It’s possible to categorize documents into three distinct types: structured, semi-structured, and unstructured.
 Each type comes with its own extraction challenges and typically benefits from different AI approaches.

-{% hint style="info" %}
+!!! info
     Identify the document type first, then choose an appropriate [AI service](https://0.0.0.0/services/) and configuration to maximize accuracy and speed.
-{% endhint %}

 ### Structured documents